-- understand your responsibilities and know how to perform them promptly, correctly and in the spirit of friendliness and cooperation, - work cooperatively with your fellow employees and those whom Goodwin University serves, to positively affect the success of your department.
-In turn, the performance of one department can impact the entire services offered by Goodwin University.
-Therefore, whatever your position perform every task to the best of your ability.
-The result will be better performance for the University overall and personal satisfaction for you, - grasp every opportunity offered for personal and professional development.
-This Handbook offers insight on how you can positively perform to the best of your ability and meet or exceed Goodwin University's expectations, - take a proactive role in matters that concern you and impact your life.
-We are dedicated to making Goodwin University a place where you have direct access to your management team to discuss your concerns or answer your questions, - remember that you help create the healthy, pleasant, and safe working conditions that Goodwin University intends for you.
-The dignity that you, your fellow employees, and our students hold is important.
-Goodwin University needs your help in making each working day enjoyable and rewarding, - consistently demonstrate your commitment to providing and/or supporting a quality learning experience for our students and - attend Commencement ceremonies.
+- Understand your responsibilities and know how to perform them promptly, correctly and in the spirit of friendliness and cooperation. - Cooperate with administration and your fellow employees, maintaining a good team attitude.
+How you interact with fellow employees and those whom Goodwin University serves, as well as how you accept direction, can affect the success of your department.
+In turn, the performance of one department can impact the entire service offered by Goodwin University.
+Consequently, whatever your position: Perform every task to the best of your ability.
+The result will be better performance for the University overall and personal satisfaction for you. - Grasp every opportunity offered for personal and professional development.
+This handbook offers insight on how you can positively perform to the best of your ability and meet or exceed Goodwin University's expectations.

+- Take a proactive role in matters that concern you and impact your life.
+We are dedicated to making Goodwin University a place where you have direct access to management and can approach your supervisor or any manager to discuss your concerns or answer your questions. - Remember that you help create the healthy, pleasant, and safe working conditions that Goodwin University intends for you.
+The dignity that you, your fellow employees and our students hold is important.
+Goodwin University needs your help in making each working day enjoyable and rewarding. - · Attend Commencement ceremonies. - Consistently demonstrate your commitment to providing and/or supporting a quality learning experience for our students.